phat-vtcf/Spoken-Digit-Recognition/README.md

 - To empty the selected square, click on the "Reset current button" button
 - To empty the entire sudoku, click on the "Reset sudoku" button
 - To solve the sudoku click on the "Solve sudoku" button
+  - It will solve the sudoku based on the numbers that are currently inserted in the sudoku.
+  - If there are multiple possible solutions, it will display the first found solution
   - If you have inserted any invalid numbers (e.g., the same digit twice in the same row), the code will give an error message and reset all squares.
 - To look at the confusion matrix click on the "Statistics" button
   - It will show a confusion matrix based on the recorded audio